networknt/json-schema-validator/README.md

 The library can be configured to store line and column information in the `JsonNode` instances for the instance and schema nodes.
 This will adversely affect performance and is not configured by default.

-This is done by configuring a `LocationJsonNodeFactoryFactory` on the `JsonSchemaFactory`.
+This is done by configuring a `ObjectReader` that uses the `LocationJsonNodeFactoryFactory`on the `JsonSchemaFactory`.
 The `JsonLocation` information can then be retrieved using `JsonNodes.tokenLocationOf(jsonNode)`.

 ```java
 String schemaData = "{\r\n"